nadacodes/nadacodes/README.md

 My name is <b>Nada</b>. <br>
 I am a: <br>
 > BsC Computer Science Graduate from the University of Pretoria and a Software Engineer. <br>
 > Interests: The blockchain and web3.
+Currently taking part in #30DaysOfWeb3.
+> Learn blockchain development on celo and earn using my link :

 <br>